 A review of the worldwide literature (predominantly North America, Europe, and Asia) found that the incidence of pediatric-onset SLE ranged from 0.36 to 2.5 per 100,000 per year and the prevalence ranged from 1.89 to 25.7 per 100,000.

 The prevalence of SLE is highest in women aged 14 to 64 years.
 SLE does not have an age predilection in males, although it should be noted that in older adults, the female-to-male ratio falls.
-This effect is likely due to loss of the estrogen effect in older females.
+This effect is likely due to loss of the estrogen effect in older women.

 Systemic lupus erythematosus (SLE) carries a highly variable prognosis for individual patients.
 The natural history of SLE ranges from relatively benign disease to rapidly progressive and even fatal disease.
 SLE often waxes and wanes in affected individuals throughout life, and features of the disease vary greatly between individuals.